pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 * Install Ingress Controller on Kubernetes Cluster.
 * Update the Ingress Routes.

-### Prerequisites

-* Access to noVNC Remote Desktop created in lab 1.

 ## Task 1: Installtion of Ingress Controller to the Oracle Kubernetes Cluster